 But Paula Bennett said the Government is more interested in action that needs to be taken on poverty.

-Next story in National: Accused angered at crying, trial told
+Next story in New Zealand: Accused angered at crying, trial told

 Copyright © 2014, Radio New Zealand